YiranWangi/LSTM-DynamicProgramming-Portfolio/README.md

 # LSTM-DynamicProgramming-Portfolio
-I worked with three other students as a Junior student, and finally we publish it at AIMS Mathematics
+I collaborated with three other students during my junior year, and we eventually published our work in AIMS Mathematics under the guidance of our professor.

 # Optimization of venture portfolio based on LSTM and dynamic programming